How to Seal Chimney Flashing

 by Guest on May 7, 2012

 Old houses often develop cracks between the chimney and the roof is a perpetual maintenance issue and should be checked every few years.
 Here's a list of items you will need to seal chimney flashing to protect your home from chimney leaks.

-First examine the area between the brick and the roofing, looking for small cracks, separations and loose areas.
-These are caused in part by deterioration of the old cement and the different thermal expansion properties of the chimney and the roof.
+First examine the area between the brick and the roofing, looking for small cracks, separations, and loose areas.
+These are caused in part by the deterioration of the old cement and the different thermal expansion properties of the chimney and the roof.